uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/named_requirements/algorithms/range.rst

 **[req.range]**

 A `Range` can be recursively subdivided into two parts.
-Subdivision is done by calling *splitting constructor* of `Range`.
+Subdivision is done by calling *splitting constructor* of a `Range`.
 There are two types of splitting constructors:

 * Basic splitting constructor.
-It is recommended that the division be into nearly equal parts in this constructor, but it is not required.
+In this constructor, it is recommended that the division is done into nearly equal parts, but it is not required.
 Splitting as evenly as possible typically yields the best parallelism.
 * Proportional splitting constructor.
 This constructor is optional and can be omitted.
   When using this type of constructor, for the best results, follow the given proportion